 Driving to Stonehenge

-The advantages of planning to drive instead of taking guided excursions and using public transportation are numerous.
-But you might be curious as to how long the journey from London to Stonehenge takes.
+There are numerous advantages of planning to drive instead of taking guided excursions and using public transportation.
+But you might be curious how long the journey from London to Stonehenge takes.

-The main advantage of hiring a vehicle is that it allows for a lot of flexibility.
-If driving, you will have fewer problems keeping track of your group, won’t have individual train tickets to fret over, and have a level of privacy you just don’t get with public transport.
+The main advantage of hiring a vehicle is that it allows for much flexibility.
+If driving, you will have fewer problems keeping track of your group, won’t have individual train tickets to fret over and have a level of privacy you don’t get with public transport.

-Note that it is better to book a car and ticket to Stonehenge in advance to avoid travel inconveniences caused by traffic and ensure that you have an easy entrance to the site.
+Note that it is better to book a car and ticket to Stonehenge in advance to avoid travel inconveniences caused by traffic and ensure an easy entrance to the site.

 Admission Tickets at Stonehenge

-If you’ve booked ahead, you must also arrive inside the 30-minute time period that you have reserved, after which you are free to stay as long as you want.
+If you’ve booked ahead, you must also arrive within the 30-minute period you have reserved, after which you can stay as long as you want.

 So, how much does a ticket to Stonehenge cost?